 - The streamlining and accelerating of supply relationships for producers and traders who wish to offer perfectly hygienic textile products to its customers.

 - A reliable distinction of product for consumers who consciously favor hygienically harmless textiles.

 UV STANDARD 801

-The UV Standard 801 is a method of analysis to determine the Ultraviolet Protection Factor.
-In the case of awning fabrics, tissue tension, aging canvas by sunlight, rain and humidity, reduce the ability to protect the canvas.
+The UV Standard 801 is a method of analysis to determine the Ultraviolet Protection Factor for awning fabrics, with consideration for how tissue tension, aging canvas by sunlight, rain and humidity might reduce the ability of the canvas to protect users.
 Consequently, these factors should be considered in the tests to give a reliable UPF for not endangering the user.